hashicorp/terraform-provider-google/website/docs/r/bigquery_data_transfer_config.html.markdown

   (Optional)
   When set to true, no runs are scheduled for a given transfer.

+* `sensitive_params` -
+  (Optional)
+  Different parameters are configured primarily using the the `params` field on this resource.
+This block contains the parameters which contain secrets or passwords so that they can be marked sensitive and hidden from plan output.
+The name of the field, eg: secret_access_key, will be the key in the `params` map in the api request.
+  Credentials may not be specified in both locations and will cause an error.
+Changing from one location to a different credential configuration in the config will require an apply to update state.
+  Structure is documented below.

 * `location` -
   (Optional)
   The geographic location where the transfer config should reside.